 The HSNT provides the following helpful information if you have lost a pet:

-- Don’t assume your animal still has on its tags but just in case, call the vet, microchip company, or whomever is on the tags and alert them that your friend is missing.
+- Don’t assume your animal still has on its tags but just in case, call the vet, microchip company, or whoever is on the tags and alert them that your friend is missing.

 - Check with neighbors immediately.